 Mission Houses The original headquarters of the Sandwich Islands Mission, a group of New England missionaries who arrived in Hawaii in 1820, determined to convert the Hawaiians to Christianity.
 Today the original three buildings of the mission have been restored into an outstanding museum, complete with original furnishings and curios.
 Local tip: the museum café is excellent.

 Waikiki Historic Trail Amidst the concrete jungle known as "Waikiki" lives the very different world of the past—housing the rich and fascinating history of the Hawaiian Islands.
 Follow the link to a map and self-guided historical tour.
 Allow 4 hours.
-Local tip: best place to park, alongside the Honolulu Zoo.
+Local tip: best place to park: the Honolulu Zoo.

-Honolulu Museum of Art + the Contemporary Museum The Honolulu Museum of Art is all about the collection, preservation, interpretation, and teaching of the visual arts, and the presentation of exhibits, films, videos, performing arts and public programs specifically relevant to Hawaii's ethnically diverse community.
-Great way to spend the day after a beach day.
+Honolulu Museum of Art + the Contemporary Museum The Honolulu Museum of Art is all about the collection, preservation, interpretation and teaching of the visual arts, and the presentation of exhibits, films, videos, performing arts and public programs specifically relevant to Hawaii's ethnically diverse community.
+Great way to spend a few hours after a beach day.
 (Tip: both museums have fabulous cafés and shops!)

 Waikiki Aquarium Located next to a living reef on the Waikiki shoreline, the Aquarium focuses its exhibits, programs and research on the diversity of aquatic, shoreline and reef inhabitants in Hawaii and the tropical Pacific.
 Home to 2,500 animals representing 420 species, the Aquarium is especially proud of its world-renowned coral reef exhibits.

 Hawaii International Film Festival (HIFF) (April)

 The Hawaii International Film Festival is dedicated to the advancement of understanding and cultural exchange among the peoples of Asia, the Pacific and North America through the medium of film.